minetest/dev.luanti.org/content/for-creators/mapgen/emulate-mapgen-v6-using-a-customized-mapgen-v7.md

 The emulation is only approximate, it differs in the following ways:

 *   There is no “mudflow” erosion
-*   The cliff/slope transitions between the lowland and highland do not have a wide range of steepnesses, they are now all steep cliffs
+*   The cliff/slope transitions between the lowland and highland do not have a wide range of "steepness"es, they are now all steep cliffs
 *   The number of small and large caves per mapchunk is fixed and not varied by noise or biome
 *   Using the same world seed as a Mapgen v6 world will probably not result in hills, lakes, cliffs, caves, dungeons etc. being in the same locations, even though the character and elements of the mapgen will be similar
 *   When using Minetest Game, lava is found below Y = -256 and ores are deeper, just like all non-v6 mapgens